Why BepiColombo is going to explore our smallest, wrinkliest planet

-Right now, it feels like every man and his moon-dog starts is talking about sending expeditions to Mars.
-But for the European Space Agency (ESA) and the Japanese Aerospace Exploration Agency (JAXA), the focus has been on the first rock from the sun, Mercury.
+Right now, it feels like every man and his moon-dog is talking about sending expeditions to Mars.
+But for the European Space Agency and the Japanese Aerospace Exploration Agency, the focus has been on the first rock from the sun, Mercury.

 The mission, named for Italian mathematician Giuseppe "Bepi" Colombo, (the first person to explain Mercury's curious rotation pattern) is only the third mission to set its sights on Mercury, after NASA's Mariner 10 and Messenger missions.
 But even though Mercury hasn't had that much attention over the years, it still has a lot to show us.